KyleKing/Another_Raspberry_Pi_Guide/Readme.md

 How to cleanly install Raspbian Jessie on an 8gb SD card or larger

 1. Download `Raspbian-Jessie` - Get the [latest from the Raspberry Pi foundation](https://www.raspberrypi.org/downloads/raspbian/)
-2. Format a fresh microSD Card - Using a microSD adapter, erase the microSD card to the `MS-DOS (FAT)` format.
+2. Format a fresh microSD Card - Using a microSD adapter, erase the microSD card to the `MS-DOS (FAT)` format and `master boot record`.
 On a Mac this can be done through the Disk Utility application
 3. Get microSD Card number and eject - On a Mac you can do:

     ```bash